Mr-BeardFace/Payloads/README.md

 ## Payloads
 #### GoLang_Wrapper
 Very basic wrapper in GoLang that uses standard API calls, VirtualAlloc, RtlMoveMemory, VirtualProtect, CreateThread, WaitForSingleObject, to execute a shellcode.
 As of September 2024, can bypass Crowdstrike and Defener along with certain aspects Falcon Complete and MDE.
+Can use obfuscate.py to encode a shellcode for better obfuscation.

 #### InMemory_b64_CSharp.cs